sfranzyshen/OttoDIYAsync/README.md

 # OttoDIYAsync
-OttoDIY API Arduino library that allows moving in a non-blocking "asynchronous" behavior
+OttoDIY API Arduino library that allows programming the Otto Robot in a non-blocking "asynchronous" behavior